rackerlabs/support-how-to/content/general/rackspace-billing-faq.md

 If you have existing services and want to view your current usage, you can perform the following steps:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
-2. In the upper-right corner of the page, click your user name, and then select **Usage Overview**.
+2. In the upper-right corner of the page, click **Billing**.

-The Current Usage page updates daily as usage is accumulated.
+   You are redirected to the **Billing Overview** dashboard, which provides information on billing, payments, and usage.

 #### How do I update my credit card information?

 Follow these steps to update your credit card information:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
-2. In the upper-right corner of the page, click your user name, and then select **Billing and Payments**.
+2. In the upper-right corner of the page, click **Billing**.
-3. In the Payment Information section, click **Manage**.
+3. In the top navigation bar, click **Payment Methods > Manage Payment Methods**.
 4. Add a new card or designate a new default payment method, as needed.

 #### How do I change my billing address?

 Follow these steps to change your billing address:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
 2. In the upper-right corner of the page, click **Billing**.
 3. Click the **Billing Settings** tab.
-3. Click the pencil icon next to **Billing Address** to edit the address.
+4. Click the pencil icon next to **Billing Address** to edit the address.

 ### Charges